Creative Commons License 2023 Volume 10 Issue 1

 Microbial communities of vaginal microbiota

 The vaginal microbiome is a complex and dynamic micro-ecosystem that continuously changes throughout a woman's whole life and during her menstrual cycle.
 A stratified squamous non-keratinized epithelium and cervicovaginal secretion make up the vaginal mucosa [15].
-Understanding the nature of the human body requires a study of the human microbiome, which will help researchers to establish whether the microbial communities in humans are uniform across the board or vary from person to person.
+Understanding the nature of the human body requires a study of the human microbiome, which will help researchers establish whether the microbial communities in humans are uniform across the board or vary from person to person.
 Variations in the core microbiota have been suggested to be associated with changes in human health and the likelihood of contracting illnesses [16].
 Bacteria are one of the many varieties of microbes that exist and are responsible for a major portion of all life on Earth.
 According to the thorough study of the human vaginal microbial community, the Lactobacillus bacterial species predominate in the vaginal composition in the majority of females.
 This particular group of bacteria acts as protective agents in the reproductive system, preventing the colonization of hazardous germs by releasing hydrogen peroxide and some other compounds, such as bacteriocins.
 Although they contain a diverse range of both strictly and facultative anaerobic bacteria, a sizable portion of asymptomatic and healthy women lack enough Lactobacillus sp. in their vaginal microbiota.
 As a consequence, it can be said that the human vagina contains many core microbiomes rather than just a single core microbiome [17, 18].
 Moreover, one of the essential aspects influencing vaginal composition is ethnicity.
 Asian and Caucasian women have been shown to have much greater lactobacilli levels than Black and Hispanic women [19, 20].
 However, it is yet unknown whether this variation in Lactobacilli levels is a result of genetic determinants or associated with various hygiene practices, particularly vaginal douching [21].

 Throughout her lifetime, every woman appears to have the potential to transition from one CST state to another, with the transition from CST III to CST IV being the most common.
 Each species of Lactobacillus has distinct strengths and weaknesses [23, 24].
-L. iners, for example, may be more effective across a larger pH range, but they are unable to inhibit the growth of strict anaerobes, such as those found in CST IV.
+L. iners, for example, maybe more effective across a larger pH range, but they are unable to inhibit the growth of strict anaerobes, such as those found in CST IV.
 The concentration of lactobacilli drops with time, which shifts the balance of power so that the strict anaerobes take control even if L. iners cannot combat these anaerobes [25].
-According to recent studies comparing the makeup of the vaginal microbiome from three vaginal sites, namely the cervix, mid-vagina, and introitus, the female vagina encompasses more than 200 phylotypes, with the most prevalent belonging to the phylum level Firmicutes, Bacteroidetes, Actinobacteria, and Fusobacteria [26] (Figure 2).
+According to recent studies comparing the makeup of the vaginal microbiome from three vaginal sites, namely the cervix, mid-vagina, and introitus, the female vagina encompasses more than 200 phylotypes, with the most prevalent belonging to the phylum level Firmicutes, Bacteroidetes, Actinobacteria, and Fusobacteria (Figure 2) [26].

 Composition of vaginal microbiota